kmontag/here2019/featherstream/README.md

 - Splice together the black wire from the 4-wire cable, the ground wire from the DC jack, and one of the wires from the rocker switch, and run a single wire out from the splice.
+- Bend either leg of a simple LED
+  (e.g. https://www.amazon.com/dp/B073QMYKDM/) and one side of a ~1kOhm resistor (e.g. https://www.amazon.com/dp/B0185FIJ9A/) into
+  hooks.
+Hook them together, and solder them in place to "extend" the LED leg with the resistor.
+You might want to trim them a bit so you end up with two legs of approximately the same length coming from the LED.
 - Break off a chunk of 6 header pins from the headers that came with your feather, and solder it between the BAT pin and pin 11.
 Then
   solder: